YAcademy-Residents/reports-website/docs/10-2022-NounsDAO-Token-Buyer.md

 ### NibblerExpress

 The code allows any user to swap payment tokens for ETH, which has a high risk.
-Using pausable, nonreentrant, and chainlink oracles mitigate much of the risk.
+Using pausable, nonreentrant, and Chainlink oracles mitigate much of the risk.
 Overall, the code is well organized and commented on.

 ## About yAcademy